 Creates an image visualizing the data flow graph of a mosaik scenario.
-Using the spring_layout from Matplotlib (Fruchterman-Reingold force-directed algorithm) to position the nodes.
+Using the spring layout from Matplotlib (Fruchterman- Reingold force-directed algorithm) to position the nodes.

-- world mosaik world object

-- folder folder to store the image (only if no hdf5path is provided)

-- hdf5path Path to HDF5 file, which will be used as path for the created image

-- dpi DPI for created images

-- format format for created image
+- world (World) mosaik world object - folder (str) folder to store the image (only if no hdf5path is provided) - hdf5path (str / None) Path to HDF5 file, which will be used as path for the created image - dpi (int) DPI for created images - format (Literal['png', 'pdf', 'svg']) format for created image - show_plot (bool) whether open a window to show the plot